andresoliva/LoRa-E5/README.md

 ```

 ## Gateway Configuration to allow interaction.
-As has been seen in the [Seedstudios's Grove_LoRa-E5 examples](https://wiki.seeedstudio.com/Grove_LoRa_E5_New_Version/#ttn-console-configuration-setup), in order to allow your Gateway to interact with your device (this means, to connect to the LoRaWAN network), you first need to make some setups in the Gateway.
+As has been seen in the [Seeedstudios's Grove_LoRa-E5 examples](https://wiki.Seeedstudio.com/Grove_LoRa_E5_New_Version/#ttn-console-configuration-setup), in order to allow your Gateway to interact with your device (this means, to connect to the LoRaWAN network), you first need to make some setups in the Gateway.
 This tutorial will cover how to make this when your device is in OTA mode.

 ### Enter the gateway
 <img src="./pictures/01_enter_gateway.png" width=60% align="right">
 Depending on the gateway.
-For example, if your gateway is already configured with [thethingsnetwork](https://www.thethingsnetwork.org/), you can follow the Seedtutorial.
+For example, if your gateway is already configured with [thethingsnetwork](https://www.thethingsnetwork.org/), you can follow the Seeedtutorial.

 In my case, I am working on a Milesight UG67 Gateway working on the EU868 Band.
 This gateway is not connected to the internet, but it generates a local WiFI network, so in order to enter the gateway we need to:
  * Connect your PC to the WI-FI network generated by the Gateway (Gateway_F)